webarch-coop/ansible-role-synapse/README.md

 [![pipeline status](https://git.coop/webarch/synapse/badges/main/pipeline.svg)](https://git.coop/webarch/synapse/-/commits/main)

-This repo will contain an Ansible role to install, configure and upgrade [synapse](https://matrix-org.github.io/synapse/latest/), see also the [synapse-server](https://git.coop/webarch/synapse-server) repo for an example of how to use this role.
+This repo contains an Ansible role to install, configure and upgrade [synapse](https://matrix-org.github.io/synapse/latest/), see also the [synapse-server](https://git.coop/webarch/synapse-server) repo for an example of how to use this role.

 ## Synapse configuration